AnshuSharma9981/first-project/README.md

 this is description about my project. and here we will learn initilization on vscode.
 # html and css 2
-some text and properties added. creating conflicts between two branchs m.
+some text and properties added.
+# conflicts situation
+creating conflicrts situation in main m.